hbc/NGS_Data_Analysis_Course/lessons/09_DE_analysis.md

 	$ Rscript install_libraries.R

-> *Rscript* is a command that accepts a script with R commands as input, you can explore the R commands within the install_libraries.R script using `less` or `nano`.
+> *Rscript* is a command that, at minimum, accepts an R script as input.
+The script contains lines of code to carry out a series of tasks using various functions.
+You can explore the R commands within the install_libraries.R script using `less` or `nano`.

 **The installation script may take a few minutes to run**, and you will see quite a bit of text being printed to screen.
 The reason for this is that R is also installing any dependencies and updating existing packages as required.
 If the packages installed successfully you will now be able to run the DE script.
 We are going to run the script from the `results` directory, so let's navigate there and create a directory for the results of our analysis.
 We will call the directory `diffexpression`: